marianemcgrath/comp_infrastructure_assessment/README.md

 •	Google (GOOG)

-The function should save the data into a folder called data in the root of your repository using a filename with the format YYYYMMDD-HHmmss.csv where YYYYMMDD is the four-digit year (e.g. 2025), followed by the two-digit month (e.g. 09 for September), followed by the two digit day, and HHmmss is hour, minutes, seconds.
+The function should save the data into a folder called 'data' in the root of your repository, using a filename with the format YYYYMMDD-HHmmss.csv - where YYYYMMDD is the four-digit year (e.g. 2025), followed by the two-digit month (e.g. 09 for September), followed by the two digit day, and HHmmss is hour, minutes, seconds.
 Create the data folder if you don't already have one.

 ### Problem 2: Plotting Data